It's time to bring high-speed fiber internet to Shutesbury!

 Include the name and service address used when your deposit was originally made.
 You should expect to receive your refund with interest within 2-3 weeks of our receiving your written request.

-Disclaimer: Questions below include our best estimates and pricing models based on our current broadband plan of Fall 2016.
-As mentioned above, the state policies and regional options are still unknown so answers are based on the current, most viable option of a town-owned and operated municipal network.
+Disclaimer: Questions below include our best estimates and pricing models based on our current broadband plan as of Spring 2017.

 How will this project be financed?
 This project will be funded by our taxpayer dollars and a major Massachusetts state grant.
 The network construction cost to Shutesbury is estimated to be $1.7 million.
 Shutesbury taxpayers authorized borrowing for this amount both at the Annual Town Meeting held in May 2015 and in a debt exclusion vote in June 2015.